 Book to Morse Code Translator

-Prepare long-form source text for Morse code conversion, estimate listening time, and download a local MP3 or WAV file.
-Split into timed parts only when you choose it.
+Prepare long-form source text for Morse code conversion, estimate listening time, download local MP3 audio, or use the live visual player in your browser.

 Only use text you have the right to process.
 You are responsible for your source content, including copyright or other usage restrictions.